 Undetected Air Leaks: Small holes or cracks in your roofing system may be letting in drafts.
 Even tiny breaches can impact efficiency.
 A roofing contractor can perform a detailed inspection—or even use thermal imaging—to pinpoint areas of concern.

 Ventilation Trouble: Without proper ventilation, your attic can become a heat trap.
-In summer, this not only raises your cooling bill but can also damage the roof structure and shorten its lifespan.
+In summer, this not only raises your cooling bill but also damages the roof structure and shortens its lifespan.

 Roof Type Considerations